 Howard is the Vice President for Public Policy and Advocacy for the National Council on Aging (NCOA).
 For the past 30+ years, he has been at the forefront of national advocacy efforts to protect and strengthen the Medicare, Medicaid and Older Americans Act programs on behalf of older adult beneficiaries.

 Numerous Coalition on Aging members have made presentations to the Subcommittee on Aging of the Joint Legislative Oversight Committee on Health and Human Services which is studying the State's delivery of services to older adults.
 Coalition members presenting at the Subcommittee meeting on February 12, 2018 were, from right to left, Tracy Colvard (Association for Home and Hospice Care of NC); Adam Sholar (NC Health Care Facilities Association); Jeff Horton (NC Senior Living Association); and Teresa Johnson and Mark Bumgarner along with Michael Boles (NC Adult Day Services Association).

-Rep. Donna White (right) who is accompanied by Mary Bethel, President of the Coalition on Aging, was the featured speaker at the Coalition's meeting on June 23, 2017.
+Rep. Donna White (right) who is accompanied by Mary Bethel, Executive Director of the Coalition on Aging, was the featured speaker at the Coalition's meeting on June 23, 2017.

 Members of the Coalition on Aging met with Rep. Beverly Earle, long-time legislator from Charlotte (District 101), to discuss the Coalition's legislative priorities including the request to increase the reimbursement rate for Medicaid Personal Care Services (PCS) and the Community Alternatives Program for Disabled Adults (CAP-DA).